KTruntaev/JavaConwaysGameOfLife/README.md

 ### GUI Demonstration:
-The GUI is Work-In-Progress, with many features planned, as can be seen by the below TODO list on the bottom of the README:
+The GUI is Work-In-Progress, with many features planned, as can be seen by the TODO list at the bottom of the README:

 <img width="1302" alt="Conway's Game of Life (1)" src="https://user-images.githubusercontent.com/72285578/159761336-9b8b1af6-b03f-4aca-a504-6d8425795732.png">